MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 Use two hashes (##) for the headers to begin, and continue moving down the line (###, ####, etc.) for subsections.

 For headers that need an ordered list, e.g., "1.
-Do something in this step", it is recommended to write it like ### 1.
-Do something here instead of 1. ### Do something here because this would cause the Table of Contents plugin to show the wrong order.
+Do something in this step", it is recommended to write it like `### Step 1: Do something here`, `### 1.
+Do something here` or something similar instead of `1. ### Do something here` because this would cause the Table of Contents plugin to show the wrong order.

 ## Code blocks